mosastudio/cheatsheet/iosapp.md

 ## Submitting app to App Store

 * [UDID](https://www.igeeksblog.com/how-to-find-iphone-udid-number/)
-* TestFlight, "Missing Compliance" for internal testing: [Ref.](https://stackoverflow.com/questions/35841117/missing-compliance-in-status-when-i-add-built-for-internal-testing-in-test-fligh) info.plist, <key>ITSAppUsesNonExemptEncryption</key><false/>
+* TestFlight, "Missing Compliance" for internal testing
+  * [Ref.](https://stackoverflow.com/questions/35841117/missing-compliance-in-status-when-i-add-built-for-internal-testing-in-test-fligh) info.plist, <key>ITSAppUsesNonExemptEncryption</key><false/>
 * "“Invalid Bundle Structure - The binary file ‘xxxxxxxx.a’ is not permitted.
-Your app can’t contain standalone executables or libraries..." in Application Loader: the target setting => Build Phases => check "Copy Bundle Resources", the .a file or the folder, should not be listed.
+Your app can’t contain standalone executables or libraries..." in Application Loader
+  * the target setting => Build Phases => check "Copy Bundle Resources", the .a file or the folder, should not be listed.

 ## CocoaPods